 The shifting sands of methane sources

-In the last 250 years, methane concentrations in the atmosphere have doubled.
-This seems like a sign that we should put a bridle on methane emissions – but where do we start?
-Understanding of the methane cycle is essential.
+the atmosphere have doubled.
+This seems like a sign that we should put a bridle

-Last week, we saw that the isotopic signatures of methane emissions can indicate the contribution of methane sources in the past.
-Today, I would like to have a closer look into this cycle and explore the methane molecule's playground.
+saw that the isotopic signatures of methane emissions can indicate the contribution of methane sources in the past.
+Today,

 The many sources of methane emissions are generally divisible into three broad groups: biogenic, thermogenic (also known as geological) and pyrogenic sources.
 According to researchers from the Global Carbon Project, the annual global source strength of methane was 558 Tg CH4 yr−1 between 2003 and 2012.
 They are less certain, however, about the contribution of each source and the total anthropogenic contribution (fig. 1).